 You were among the first manufacturers to use the EMACC for establishing a Certification Basis.
 What was your overall experience?
-The EMACC has been used by the company

 The EMACC has been used by the company to establish the Certification Basis for a new helicopter, as a complement to the EASA CS-29 which was the main pillar of the airworthiness requirements.
 As such, the definition of the applicable standard for each criterion was straightforward, since EMACC was used to define standards only for those criteria not covered already by CS-29.
-The selection has been easily accomplished thanks to previous Company and Authority experience in similar applications, nevertheless, some degree of quidance in the choice of standards would have been beneficial to the process.
+The selection has been easily accomplished thanks to previous Company and Authority experience in similar applications, nevertheless, some degree of guidance in the choice of standards would have been beneficial to the process.
 The resulting Type Certification Basis (TCB) has been positively evaluated by the Authority and has been agreed with no major discussions.